Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Conclusion

 \section{Conclusion}

 Recent interest in new program logics for correctness and incorrectness has led to the development of unified reasoning frameworks.
-However, none of those frameworks included the ability to reason about both termination and nontermination, leaving the picture incomplete.
-We propose Total Outcome Logic as a logic to derive precise specifications about both terminating and nonterminating traces.
-Moreover, Total Outcome Logic is generalized over a weighted programming model, meaning that reasoning about termination and nontermination extends to programs with other computational effects, such as probabilistic programs.
+Despite being quite extensive, one dimension that was missing in existing frameworks was the ability to reason about both termination and nontermination, leaving the picture incomplete.
+In this paper, we proposed Total Outcome Logic as a logic to derive precise specifications about both terminating and nonterminating traces.
+Total Outcome Logic is generalized over a weighted programming model, meaning that reasoning about (non)termination orthogonally extends to programs with other computational effects, such as probabilistic programs.

-It has already been shown that correctness and incorrectness analyses can be unified using Outcome Logic as an underlying theory \cite{zilberstein2024outcome}.
-Moving from Outcome Logic to Total Outcome Logic we extend the theory to more types of correctness and incorrectness properties.
-More precisely, \TOL enables total correctness specifications (guaranteeing termination), and can be used to witness nontermination, which is of interest in industrial codebases \cite{raad2024nontermproving}.
-These improved capabilities make \TOL a powerful metatheoretic foundation for program analysis.
+Outcome Logic also provides an adequate theory to unify correctness and incorrectness analyses \cite{outcome} and Total Outcome Logic extends this theory further to more types of correctness and incorrectness properties.
+We showed that \TOL subsumes and extends entire taxonomies of program logics \cite{verscht2025taxonomy,cousot2024calculational}, rendering it a powerful metatheoretic foundation for shared program analysis.

+As a next step, it would be interesting to build static analysis algorithms that take advantage of \TOL's expressive power.
+Inspired by techniques such as bi-abduction \cite{biab,zilberstein2024outcome,realbugs,isl}, our new tool would use formulae of the form shown in \Cref{sec:new-taxonomy} to increase the amount of specification sharing over prior work, while supporting partial correctness, total correctness, incorrectness, nontermination, and more all within a single tool.
+We believe that this extensible approach will help to scale the implementation and execution of static analysis for many different types of programs.

 \ifx\extended\undefined\else \allowdisplaybreaks